 This minimalist apartment located in Setagaya district in Tokyo is renovation project by Jun Inokuma of Naruse Inokuma Architects and Hiroko Karibe.
-The dwelling on the third floor of residential concrete building was built with box frame construction, so unable to modify walls architects made adjustments to create an expanse of space while using existing walls.
+The dwelling on the third floor of a residential concrete building was built with box frame construction, so unable to modify walls the architects made adjustments to create an expanse of space while using existing walls.
 As for the walls, they removed the wallpapers exposing original concrete shell that was also revealing layers of plaster and glue so on some walls they applied additional layers of cement and putty to recreate the mottled wall finish.
 They used larch plywood for the floors and to built sliding doors that divide the rooms.

 images copyright© Masao Nishikawa